orthecreedence/http-parse/README.md

 the headers) or piece by piece as it is sent in (when the body is chunked).
 - The [multipart callback](#multipart-callback-definition), if specified, is passed into a multipart parser, which is given chunks of the body as they come in.
-It decodes multipart form data such for each complete field of the form data it decodes, it calls the given callback.
-If it encounters a field that's split into multiple chunks, it will fire the callback for each of the chunks, indicating in one of the arguments whether that is the final chunk or not.
+It decodes multipart form data such that the given callback is fired for each form field present in the data.
+If it encounters a field that is split into multiple chunks, it will fire the callback for each of the chunks, indicating in one of the arguments whether that is the final chunk or not.
+This makes it possible to stream the multipart data as it comes in (for instance, to a file).

 The `:store-body` keyword specifies that the parser should store the body (as a byte array) into the given [http](#http) object as it is parsed.
 Otherwise, the